Some basics of horse color genetics can help us understand why our horses have the coat color they have.

 - We can be aware of how to avoid colors that are not desirable or even have health risks associated.

-This article is intended for those interested in horse color but have no formal training in genetics.
+This article is intended for those interested in horse colors and patterns but have no formal training in genetics.
 We will learn basic concepts about horse color genetics and inheritance.

 Genetics can be challenging to understand, and one of the difficulties is related to the terminology used to discuss it.
 So we will start with some definitions.